-Modern Standard Lemohai has a total of twenty-six phonemes.
+Modern Standard Lemohai has a total of twenty-eight phonemes.
 Their sounds vary a little according to their phonetic environment.
 They are arranged in simple syllables.

 The language has a so-called “pure” vowel system, consisting of five oral and five nasal monophthongs.
 Nasal vowels are written like their oral counterparts followed by a nasal consonant.

-The trailing nasal consonants (n or m) are not sounded independently unless they are followed by a vowel with no intervening pause.
+The trailing nasal consonants (n or m) are not sounded independently except when word-final and the next word starts with a vowel.

 Where two vowels meet in compounding and one is stressed, that vowel is retained and the other deleted.